decidim/decidim/docs/customization/maps.md

   body of that request.
 This data will be cached by Decidim once fetched from the API to speed up further displays of the same static map.

+To see an example how to customize the static map utility, take a look at the [HERE Maps static map utility][link-code-here-static].

 In order to provider configuration options for the static maps, you can pass them directly through the maps configuration with the following syntax: